WEINOOSE/FOCS/README.md

 # FOCS

-FOCS is an open-source python data science project which simulates Formule One weekend sessions completely with every internal and external odds.
+FOCS is an open-source python data science project which simulates Formula One weekend sessions completely with every internal and external odds.
 You are feel free to seek and use it.

 In order, you have to install additional packages at below to work with this repository.